marbevii/marbevii/README.md

 # Hey, what's up?

 ## About Me 😵‍💫
-😋 My name is Mar, and I'm a passionate young developer from Catalonia, Spain  <br>🎓 I'm currently studying engineering at FIB, UPC  <br>🎯 I want to become a software engineer and keep learning every day  <br>🎶 I love listening to music and playing instruments  <br>🗣️ I speak Catalan, Spanish, English, and a little bit of French<br>
+😋 My name is Mar, and I'm a passionate young developer from Catalonia, Spain  <br>🎓 I'm currently studying engineering  <br>🎯 I want to become a software engineer and keep learning every day  <br>🎶 I love listening to music and playing instruments  <br>🗣️ I speak Catalan, Spanish, English, and a little bit of French<br>

 ### Socials 📷